Sexual and reproductive health: Africa

-The Workplace and Reproductive Health
+The workplace and reproductive health

 Reproductive health can be impacted by exposures in the workplace.
 Both women and men who work during their reproductive years can be exposed to a variety of chemical, physical, and psychosocial hazards at work that can impact their fertility.
 Many women continue to work while pregnant, thus increasing the likelihood that both mother and baby could be exposed.

-Routes of Exposure
+Routes of exposure

 Harmful substances can enter a woman's body through breathing in (inhalation), contact with the skin, or swallowing (ingestion).
 Pregnant workers and those planning to become pregnant should be especially concerned about exposure to reproductive hazards.
 Some chemicals (such as alcohol) can circulate in the mother's blood, pass through the placenta, and reach the developing fetus.
 Other hazardous agents can affect the overall health of the woman and reduce the delivery of nutrients to the fetus.
 Radiation can pass directly through the mother's body to harm her eggs or the fetus.
 Some drugs and chemicals can also pass through a mother's body into the nursing baby through the breast milk.

 Reproductive hazards do not affect every woman or every pregnancy.
 Whether a woman or her baby is harmed depends on how much of the hazard they are exposed to, when they are exposed, how long they are exposed, how they are exposed, and personal factors like age, stage of menstrual cycle, stage of pregnancy or when exposure occurs.
 For example, exposure to a hazard could block ovulation and pregnancy only at specific times of the menstrual cycle.
 Exposure during the first 3 months of pregnancy might cause a birth defect or a miscarriage.
 Exposure during the last 6 months of pregnancy could slow the baby's growth, affect its brain development, or cause premature labor.

 Workplace substances that affect female workers and their pregnancies can also harm their families.
 Without knowing it, workers can bring home harmful substances that can affect the health of other family members—both adults and children.
 For example, lead brought home from the workplace on a worker's skin, hair, clothes, shoes, tool box, or car can cause lead poisoning in family members, especially young children.

-Occupational Reproductive Hazards
+Occupational reproductive hazards

 A number of occupational hazards can impact reproductive health and subsequently reproductive outcomes including chemical, physical, and psychosocial hazards.
 Although more than 1,000 workplace chemicals have been shown to have reproductive effects on animals, most have not been studied in humans.
 In addition, most of the 4 million other chemical mixtures in commercial use remain untested.